-The Delivery Authority has maintained its Disability determine is necessary to enable the preparation Confident Employer status.
-We actively work to ensure of financial statements that are free from material that our recruitment process is fully inclusive and mis-statement, whether due to fraud or error, and have accessible, including offering an interview to disabled applicants who meet the minimum criteria for the role.
-In the period under review, we have put in place several to prevent and detect fraud and other irregularities. workplace adjustments to remove or mitigate physical and/ or digital barriers experienced, and to facilitate a positive The Directors and Accounting Officer are responsible and inclusive working environment, where all colleagues for the maintenance and integrity of the corporate and can work at their best. financial information included on the Company's website.
+The Delivery Authority has maintained its Disability Confident Employer status.
+We actively work to ensure that our recruitment process is fully inclusive and accessible, including offering an interview to disabled applicants who meet the minimum criteria for the role.
+In the period under review, we have put in place several workplace adjustments to remove or mitigate physical and/ or digital barriers experienced, and to facilitate a positive and inclusive working environment, where all colleagues can work at their best.